Port Forwarding Troubleshooting

 1. First, scan through our growing list of solutions here to see if other users have posted a solution or any notes for your specific internet provider or network hardware: ISPs and Routers: List of Known Solutions and Workarounds

-2. If you don't see a thread applicable to your situation, please create a new support topic thread in the #port-forwarding-help subsection on Community.
+2. If you don't see a thread applicable to your situation, please enter our Technical Support troubleshooting module.
+You can use the module to create a #support thread on Community if your issue remains unresolved.

 • Related Articles